 Adam and Eve

 5-7 At the time God made Earth and Heaven, before any grasses or shrubs had sprouted from the ground—God hadn't yet sent rain on Earth, nor was there anyone around to work the ground (the whole Earth was watered by underground springs)—God formed Man out of dirt from the ground and blew into his nostrils the breath of life.
 The Man came alive—a living soul!
 8-9 Then God planted a garden in Eden, in the east.
 He put the Man he had just made in it.
 God made all kinds of trees grow from the ground, trees beautiful to look at and good to eat.
-The Tree-of-Life was in the middle of the garden, also the Tree-of-Knowledge-of-Good-and-Evil.
+The Tree-of-Life was in the middle of the garden, also the Tree-of-Knowledge-of-Good-and-Evil.10-14 A river flows out of Eden to water the garden and from there divides into four rivers.
+The first is named Pishon; it flows through Havilah where there is gold.
+The gold of this land is good.
+The land is also known for a sweet-scented resin and the onyx stone.
+The second river is named Gihon; it flows through the land of Cush.
+The third river is named Hiddekel and flows east of Assyria.
+The fourth river is the Euphrates.

 15 God took the Man and set him down in the Garden of Eden to work the ground and keep it in order.